-About Access to Higher Education for Syrian Refugees and IDP’s Programme
+About Access to Higher Education Services and IDP’s Programme

 To prepare for post-conflict reconstruction of Syria and integration in host communities